 GLAAD has helpful Tips for Allies of Transgender People that can be used as you move toward becoming a better ally of the trans* community.
 Of course, this list is not exhaustive and cannot include all the “right” things to do or say – because often there is no one “right” answer to every situation you might encounter.

 Athlete Ally Answers Questions for teams on how they can work together to create an inclusive environment for their LGBTQ teammates

 The Women’s Sports Foundation, founded by Billie Jean King, works to create equity and fair treatment in college athletics across the nation.
 Read more on their recommendations for Eliminating Homophobia and encouraging Participation of Transgender Athletes on the field.

-Workplace Equality Buying Guide Whether you are buying a cup of coffee or renovating your home, by supporting businesses that support workplace equality you send a powerful message that LGBT inclusion is good for the bottom line.
+Workplace Equality Buying Guide Whether you are buying a cup of coffee or renovating your home, by supporting businesses that support workplace equality you send a powerful message that LGBTQ inclusion is good for the bottom line.